Jmatt6836/homelab-portfolio/ubuntu-server/README.md

 the filesystem level.
 Seeing a permission denied error on a restricted file — and understanding exactly why it was denied — was more valuable than any multiple choice question on the Security+ exam.

+Writing and scheduling the backup script was my first real taste of automation thinking — instead of manually running a task, you define it once and let the system handle it.
+Understanding cron syntax also gave me a practical answer to a common interview question.
+Automation like this is foundational to both sysadmin and DevOps roles.

 ## Next Steps
 - Bash scripting and cron job automation